Vishnu000000/Pride/README.md

 - a baseline dataset (`training_set` / curated examples)
 - new labeled uploads recorded in `uploads.db`

+#### After each retrain, does `model_out/model_labels.joblib` “add values”?
+Not incrementally.
+Each retrain:
+- re-reads the dataset,
+- re-fits the estimators,
+- and **overwrites** `model_out/model_labels.joblib` with a new bundle.

+What changes after retrain:
+- the estimator weights/parameters (because training data changed)
+- `version` (timestamp)
+- potentially `feature_columns` if your dataset schema changed (not recommended to change frequently)

 ### 9.6 What happens when data is insufficient (robust fallbacks)
 Some labels can be rare early on.
 The training script handles this safely: